Pimples after microneedling - why do you get them and how do you avoid them?

 Quick check: normal reaction or warning sign?

-• Often normal: small pimples/spots, light redness, no increasing pain, clear improvement within a few days.
+- Often normal: small pimples/spots, slight redness, no increasing pain, clear improvement within a few days.

-• Can be a problem: rashes that spread, increasing heat/pain, pus formation, or severe swelling.
+- Could be a problem: rashes that spread, increasing heat/pain, pus formation, or significant swelling.

 How to avoid acne after microneedling?